During consultation, your Podiatrist may be able to advise you if your insurance company and policy covers your in-clinic charges.

 Not necessarily, all claims are subject to final assessment by your underwriter.
 A full coverage on your policy document does not guarantee a full reimbursement.

 We are unable to accept LOG/GOP at the moment, patients will need to make full payment at our centre and seek personal reimbursement directly from their insurer.

-Your insurance policy document should indicate if Outpatient Podiatry Consultation / Assessment / Treatment fees are covered under your plan.
+Your insurance policy document should indicate if Outpatient Podiatry Consultation / Assessment / Service fees are covered under your plan.
 Please note that all claims are subject to a final assessment by your underwriter.